The mission of the Office of Academic Advising is to engage students in writing their Kenyon story by helping them to:

 Faculty advisors participate in new student orientation every fall to help answer questions about classes and scheduling.

 Advisors stay active in subsequent semesters by providing guidance and support in course selection, goal definition, and postgraduate planning.

-Once you declare a major, you'll choose a faculty advisor from your major's department.
-This advisor will help you plan your course of study and challenge you to seek new experiences outside your department.
+Once you declare a major, you will choose a faculty advisor from your major's department (unless your initial advisor is already in that department).
+This advisor will help you plan your major course of study and challenge you to seek new experiences outside your department.